voyeg3r/dotfaster/vim/wiki/dicasvim.md

 # Using vim with no plugins
-Setting some stuff on vim can dramatically improve your experience if you are using it withou any plugin.
+Setting some stuff on vim can dramatically improve your experience if you are using it without any plugin.

 ```vim
 "using gf onver any filename will open it